Hydraulic jump: Shallow fluid hydraulic jumps

 Figure 2 above illustrates an example of a hydraulic jump, often seen in a kitchen sink.
 Around the place where the tap water hits the sink, a smooth-looking flow pattern will occur.
 A little further away, a sudden "jump" in the water level will be present.
 This is a hydraulic jump.

+A circular impinging jet creates a thin film of liquid that spreads radially, with a circular hydraulic jump occurring downstream.
+For laminar jets, the thin film and the hydraulic jump can be remarkably smooth and steady.
+In 1993, Liu and Lienhard demonstrated the role of surface tension in setting the structure of hydraulic jumps in these thin films.
+Many subsequent studies have explored surface tension and pattern formation is such jumps.